How well do you think you would sleep if your spouse turned a vacuum cleaner on and off several times every hour?

 Most people snore from time to time, but people who have sleep apnea or related issues tend to snore loudly and constantly.
 This can explain why your spouse is easily annoyed in the morning … and it can explain why you feel so tired all the time, too.

-Fortunately, our team at Beaumont Family Dentistry can help and so can our affiliated office, TMJ And Sleep Dentistry Center of Central Kentucky.
+Fortunately, our team at Beaumont Family Dentistry can help and so can our affiliated office, Sleep Better Lexington.

 You can schedule a consultation with us in Lexington, KY, by calling 859-251-5115.